deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 She sipped the hot chocolate as he spoke.
 It was a funny story, full of trickery and a rogue getting his comeuppance, and Daniel was a better storyteller than any man among the People even when sharing the story quietly so as not to be overheard.
 But he was right, Humans thought about their gods in a very different way and she said as much once he’d finished.

 “Honestly, I don’t think the people who first told that story liked their gods very much,” Daniel confessed.
-“They *respected* them no doubt, but they lived in a cold and hard land where death could strike all-too-quickly.
+“They *respected* them no doubt, but they lived in a cold and hard land where death could strike all too quickly.
 They would have felt like playthings, I think.”

 There, at least, the Singer could sympathize.
 The Gods got respect because they were powerful; *‘Powerful’* did not mean *‘nice.’* For every good season, warm day and successful hunt, there was sooner or later a hard winter, a broken spear or a sickness.
 All necessary for the balance, of course… but she had to admit, she hadn’t much liked the gods on the day when her baby had died in her arms.